-Locomotive Segment: Equip 54 power units (51 locomotives, 2 power cabs and 1 self-propelled railcar) with the I-ETMS® Train Management Computer, two computer displays, Meteorcomm LLC 220 packet radio, cellular modem and GPS equipment, and braking system modifications (depending on locomotive type).
+Locomotive Segment: Equip 54 power units (51 locomotives, 2 power cabs and 1 self-propelled railcar) with the I-ETMS[®] Train Management Computer, two computer displays, Meteorcomm LLC 220 packet radio, cellular modem and GPS equipment, and braking system modifications (depending on locomotive type).
 All locomotives have been equipped with the PTC hardware, which will allow the system to stop a train if it detects an unsafe condition or situation.
 Onboard equipment installation was complete in 2015.

-Along the Tracks Segment ("Wayside"): ARRC has installed wayside devices, switches and signals along a 60-mile pilot corridor from Anchorage to Whittier.
-The corridor is undergoing field testing.
+Along the Tracks Segment ("Wayside"): ARRC has installed wayside devices, switches and signals between Whittier and the Usibelli mine in Healy.
+ARRC is conducting field testing between Seward and Kashwitna.
 Through wayside controllers and interface units, and radios, the PTC system monitors wayside equipment status (switch position, for example) and communicates it to the train and dispatch office.
-In addition to the pilot corridor, wayside equipment has been installed in areas up to 133 miles north of Anchorage.
-Wayside installations will be ongoing with rollout continuing through 2018.

-Communications Segment: Communications systems and towers have been upgraded in the pilot corridor and some new sites have been constucted to increase reliability and availability of data communications.
-The upgrades to existing facilities and new base-station / back-haul sites are expected to be 90% complete by the end of 2016.
+Communications Segment: Communications systems and towers have been upgraded at existing sites and some new sites have been constucted to increase reliability and availability of data communications.
+The upgrades to existing facilities and new base-station / back-haul sites are complete, as of the end of 2017.

-Systems Integration: ARRC will begin operating the pilot program (also referred to as revenue service demonstration) in January 2017.
-The system is continuously tested in the lab and functional field testing in the pilot corridor started first quarter of 2016.
-PTC will be fully integrated through functional tests in the pilot corridor followed by tests in other areas of the railroad.
+Systems Integration: ARRC will begin operating revenue service demonstration in April 2018.
+The system is continuously tested in the lab and functional field testing in the field started first quarter of 2016.
+PTC will be fully integrated through functional tests in the signaled territory, followed by tests in other areas of the railroad.